cloudfoundry/docs-bosh/content/cpi-api-v2-method/create-vm.md

  * `cloud_properties` [Hash]: Cloud properties hash specified in the deployment manifest under the VM's resource pool.
  * `networks` [Hash]: Networks hash that specifies which VM networks must be configured.
  * `disk_cids` [Array of strings] Array of disk cloud IDs for the disks that the created VM will most _likely_ attach.
 The disk cloud IDs could be used to optimize VM placement so that disks are located nearby.
  * `environment` [Hash]: Resource pool's env hash specified in the deployment manifest, including initial properties added by the BOSH director as shown below.
+It gets passed by the CPI to the agent where it can be found in the user data's `env` hash in `/var/vcap/bosh/settings.json`.
 Additionally, the director will append the following guaranteed values:
      * `bosh` [Hash]: A collection of properties used by the BOSH Agent, and optionally the CPI.
          * `group` [String]: A description of the requested VM in the format `<director-name>-<deployment-name>-<job-name>`.
          * `groups` [Array]: A collection of descriptions for the requested VM, combining `director-name`, `deployment-name` and `job-name` in a range of strings separated by a `-`.